venkat-ranganathan/projects/index.md

 I spent my Summer as an Applications Engineer intern with Sitara Embedded Linux Applications at Texas Instruments in Dallas, TX.

-My intern project demonstrates that a TI AM62x (microprocessor) running RT-Linux (<a href="https://www.yoctoproject.org/software-overview/" target="_blank">Yocto</a>) on its ARM A53 cores can function as an <a href="https://en.wikipedia.org/wiki/EtherCAT" target="_blank">EtherCAT</a> MainDevice to control test LEDs on multiple TI AM243x SubDevices (microcontrollers running <a href="https://en.wikipedia.org/wiki/Real-time_operating_system" target="_blank">RTOS</a>) simultaneously.
+My intern project demonstrates that a TI AM62x microprocessor running RT-Linux (<a href="https://www.yoctoproject.org/software-overview/" target="_blank">Yocto</a>) on its ARM A53 cores can function as an <a href="https://en.wikipedia.org/wiki/EtherCAT" target="_blank">EtherCAT</a> MainDevice to control test LEDs on multiple TI AM243x SubDevice microcontrollers running <a href="https://en.wikipedia.org/wiki/Real-time_operating_system" target="_blank">RTOS</a>) on its ARM R5F RT cores simultaneously.
 In factory automation, the test LEDs can be replaced with motors, servos, robotic arms, etc.

 I wrote public-facing TI documentation for the end-user to get an EtherCAT TI Main/SubDevice system set up and running and be able to manipulate test LEDs on multiple SubDevices simultaneously connected via standard Ethernet